Readmission – Dismissed

 Since the College of Liberal Arts and Sciences seldom readmits students with more than 20 deficit points or students who have been dismissed for the second time, students often must consider other academic alternatives.
 These alternatives include:

 - Apply for readmission to another college at the University of Florida.
 Please consult the college to which you seek readmission prior to applying to discuss your options.

-- Transferring to a Florida State College (formerly known as Florida Community College) to earn an AA degree, then applying to OTHER public universities in the State University System.
+- Transferring to a Florida State/Community College to earn an AA degree, then applying to ANOTHER university in the State University System.
 Please remember that the College of Liberal Arts and Sciences will not readmit students who were dismissed and subsequently earn an AA degree at another institution.

 - Transferring directly to another four-year institution.
-This may be difficult since dismissed students are not in good standing at UF, so be sure to consult an advisor or admissions officer at the school to which you plan to apply.
+Consult an advisor or admissions officer at the school to which you plan to apply.